AlChi1997/alex-chi-capstone-server/README.md

 It has a server.js file which will be our main file we run, a knex file to talk to our mysql2 databases, a route folder containing different api call routes sorted by category and a controller folde which contain all our api calls our front end is making to the server

+openai.js

+This is our openai file which is used to set up a connection to the openai servers in order for our open ai calls to get a response.

+knexfile.js

+This is our knexfile which connects our server to our mysql database

+Routes folder:

+This folder contains all the routes in which the server back end uses

+Controllers folder:

+This folder contains all the controllers for the server back end calls

+careersController.js

+This file contains the postCareers and getCareers end points, the postCareers input careers into our database using open ai and getCareers sends 10 datapoints back to the client.

+educationController.js

+This file contains getEducation endpoint which sends education data back to the client.

+interestsController.js

+loginController.js

+profileController.js

+signupController.js

+userController.js